 Confidence derived from multiple independent methods.

 Years ago, we classified in RegulonDB the different evidence types into either weak or strong, based on the confidence that the methods provided to support the existence of a piece of knowledge.
-The general principle was that strong confidence comes from experiments that provide clear physical evidence of the existence of the object.
+The general principle is that strong confidence comes from experiments that provide clear physical evidence of the existence of the object.
 For instance, binding of purified proteins is considered strong evidence, whereas binding of cellular extracts is considered weak evidence.
-A limitation to this initial approach was that even if some objects are identified by different methods, either in the same paper or through the years in more than one publication, we did not have a process to add multiple weak evidence types and consider it a strongly supported object.
-This is contrary to a fundamental strategy in natural science, whereby further support to knowledge is gained by different, and ideally independent strategies or methods.
+A limitation to this initial approach was that even if some objects are identified by different methods, either in the same paper or through the years in more than one publication, we did not have a process to add multiple weak evidence types and upgrade the confidence of the object.
+This is contrary to a fundamental practice in natural science, whereby further support to knowledge is gained by different, and ideally independent strategies or methods.
 We analyzed which of the different methods can be considered independent because they use different assumptions and/or different methodological strategies and their potential sources of error are different (23).
 It is on this basis that we built our algebra to combine multiple weak independent sources of methods into a strong confidence level.
 We also proposed the combination of independent strong evidence types to create the new “confirmed” level of confidence.

-In the current update, we have kept the same principles and criteria as defined in the 2013 paper (23) and have made a series of changes that will become clear as they are required to perform the analyses of the sources of knowledge presented in this paper.
+In the current update, we kept the same principles and criteria as defined in the 2013 paper (23) and made a series of changes that will become clear as they are required to perform the analyses of the sources of knowledge presented in this paper.
 These improvements are explicitly summarized in the discussion.

-In the case of classical evidence, data come from experiments focused on individual objects, so they were classified as strong, except the binding of cellular extracts, since such experiments do not eliminate the possibility of indirect effects.
+In the case of classical evidence, most methods provide direct physical evidence so they are classified as strong, except the binding of cellular extracts, since such experiments do not eliminate the possibility of indirect effects.
 HT binding evidence types were classified as weak, since they involve several processing steps, including different bioinformatics options of methods and thresholds, making the final results more variable and dependent on the specific set of programs and variables used in their final identification.
 Thus, processing the same raw data may potentially result in different final collections of objects; in addition, there is no consensus yet on a uniform processing pipeline used by the community.
 Nonexperimental evidence types were also classified as weak; however, among them only computational analysis can be used in combination with other evidence types to upgrade the confidence level.
+Current types of evidence for RIs, their classification in groups, and their levels of confidence are summarized in Figure 1.
 We talk of 7 groups since author statements or inferences by curators are not considered reliable enough, and therefore we exclude them in the confidence assignments.
-Current types of evidence for RIs, their classification in groups, and their levels of confidence are summarized in Figure 1.
 Incidentally, the current confidence level for RIs is limited to their TF site binding evidence.
-This is no surprise; certainly, our curation provides evidence supporting genetic elements but we do not keep track of methods or evidence supporting interactions among objects, plus, only few highly characterized regulatory systems have conclusive evidence supporting which specific promoter is being regulated by each TFRSs.
+This is no surprise; certainly, our curation provides evidence supporting genetic elements but we do not keep track of methods or evidence supporting interactions among objects, plus, only few highly characterized regulatory systems have conclusive evidence supporting which specific promoter is being regulated by which TFRSs.